dmw109/rtma_client/README.md

 # rtma_client
 RTMA client implementation in C. Basic functionality works for windows.
 Still need to test for linux.
 Work in progress...

+The header file supports compilation to a windows dll or static lib when the appropriate macros are set.
+Set RTMA_C_EXPORTS for .dll or _STATIC_LIB for .lib.

 ## Usage
 ```C
 #include "rtma_client.h"